VibingCatt/Andromeda/README.md

 ```
-1: Package Manger (Finished)
-2: Custom Themes
+1: Custom Themes
-3: File Manager (Working On)
-4: Editing of the Andromeda code in andromeda
+2: Editing of the Andromeda code in andromeda
-5. Bug fixes for messenger (currently dosent work)
+3. Private Servers for andromdea messenger
+4. CLI
 ```

 ### Releases